dougUCN/ramsey/README.txt

-Some random programs hopefully to better understand the ramsey cycle in nEDM experiments
+Some random programs hopefully to better understand the ramsey cycle in nEDM experiments Requires the tqdm library for a progress bar (https://github.com/tqdm/tqdm)

 rkCircular.py -- Applies a circularly oscillating B field on the x-y plane
                       and a uniform B field along z to a neutron ket state